Deutsches Institut für Japanstudien nav lang search

 The aim of this interdisciplinary and exploratory project at the intersection of social science, neuroscience, haptics and computer science/AI is to gain a comprehensive, multi-perspective understanding of the status quo, and the potential of mediated social touch (MST) for connecting humans in a digitalized world (human–machine–human interaction).
 What is/can be the (future) role of MST for “proximity at distance”, for social inclusion and societal participation in the context of the increasing digitalization and diversification of Japanese and German societies?

-14:30-15:00 Doors open + mini exhibit
+14:30-15:00 Doors open + mini exhibition

-15:00-15:10 Opening notes and welcome, “Japanese-German Collaborations”
+15:00-15:10 Opening notes and welcome: “Japanese-German Collaborations”

 DFG Office Japan, German Institute for Japanese Studies (Franz Waldenberger)